WorkingCodePod/workingcode/src/episodes/028-buy-vs-diy.md

 ## Notes &amp; Links

 - [Kent Beck: Test Driven Development By Example](https://www.amazon.com/Test-Driven-Development-Kent-Beck/dp/0321146530) - a book that teaches programmers by example, so they can painlessly and dramatically increase the quality of their work.

 Follow the show!
-Our website is [workingcode.dev][working-code] and we're [@WorkingCodePod on Twitter][working-code-twitter] and [Instagram][working-code-instagram].
+Our website is [workingcode.dev][working-code] and we're [@workingcode.dev on Bluesky][bsky].
 Or, leave us a message at (512) 253-2633‬ (that's 512-253-**CODE**).
 New episodes drop weekly on Wednesday.

 And, if you're **feeling the love**, [support us on Patreon][working-code-patreon].